Love equation

 "If one day

-My heart is consulted
+My heart would be consulted

-To know if it went wrong
+To know if it has been wrong

-It will be difficult to deny it"
+It will be difficult to deny it" *

 "Nobody here has good results!
 That depresses me!" (shouting, with a very red face).